Royal-Navy/design-system/packages/documentation/library/pages/index.md

 ---

 <!-- Phase banner -->
-This is a new service – your [feedback](/contact) will help us to improve it.
+This is a new service – see our [Roadmap](/roadmap) for what's coming next.

 <!-- Hero banner -->
 # Design your application using NELSON styles and components

-Use this design system to make your application or service compliant with NELSON standards.
-Use the Standard to save time and deliver a consistent experience for Royal Navy users.
+Use this design system to build applications and services for the Royal Navy.
+The design system includes guidance, a component library and prototyping tools.
+Use these resources to save time and give users a consistent experience that meets the NELSON Service Standard.

 [Get started](/get-started)

 Are you a Navy Product Owner or Stakeholder?
 [Find out how Standards relates to you](/about-the-design-system).

 <!-- Styles card -->
-Make your service look like NELSON with guides for applying colour, typography and spacing.
+Make your service look like it's for the Royal Navy with guides for applying colour, typography and spacing.
 [View styles](/styles)

 <!-- Components card -->